What is The Lasting Supper?

 If you wish to be a leader, or elder, or pastor among us – do not come.
 We are a community of voices.
 If you wish to provide argumentation of doctrine, evangelization of religion, and refutation of atheism – do not come.
 We share our own personal experiences in similar situations; we share the philosophy that helped us – whether atheism, belief, or agnosticism.
 We are comfortable with questions, advocates of journeys, and encouragers of each other.
 By the way, this is the Emerging Church.
 Think about it.

 Immediate access to our very private Facebook Group.

 Sink your teeth into our range of great informative video resources.

-Personal sharing (or venting) opportunity via podcasts, conversations etc.
+Personal sharing opportunities via podcasts, conversations,hangouts, and Facebook Live events, etc.